timjansen/hanson/README.md

 --------------------------
 * If you have configuration or descriptor files (like package.json), you can write them using HanSON and convert them with the command line tool or Grunt task.
-* I am using HanSON for a template system to generate static HTML pages.
+* Multiline-strings make it feasible to use HanSON for larger template systems, e.g. to generate static HTML pages.
   Just write a small script that accepts HanSON and uses your favorite JavaScript template engine to create HTML.
 * You can, of course, extend your application to accept HanSON files.